OfficeDev/office-scripts-docs/docs/testing/troubleshooting.md

 ## Problems scheduling a script

 Scheduling a script requires a business license of Microsoft 365.
 This is needed for the Power Automate flow that powers the scheduled script.
 Errors from this flow are shown when there are problems scheduling.
+You may need to manually update your flow in [Power Automate](https://make.powerautomate.com), where it will be listed under **My flows**.

 The following list shows common errors you might encounter.

 - **The access token expiry UTC time is earlier than current UTC time.**: Too much time has passed between signing into the service and scheduling the script.
 Reopen the script in the Code Editor and try to schedule again.